Available with Standard or Advanced license.

 See Create a utility network for more details.

 In most cases, a utility network will have at least one domain network.
-You can add more domain networks if your utility has multiple types of utility services, such as gas and water.
-You can add one or more domain networks to the utility network using the Add Domain Network geoprocessing tool.
-This tool will create five empty network feature classes for each domain network added to the utility network.
+You can add more domain networks if your utility manages multiple types of utility services, such as water and wastewater, or electric and telecom.
+You can add one or more domain networks to the utility network using the Add Domain Network or Add Telecom Domain Network geoprocessing tools.
+These tools create empty network feature classes for each domain network added to the utility network.

 See Add a domain network for specific steps.